 - What training or qualifications will you need?

 If you need to plan for this, or budget for it, now is the time to do it.
 Your local Jobcentre plus adviser can tell you about what help is available for you to find new work and any financial help you could get with moving back into work.
-Gingerbread has useful factsheets about going back into work or further education.
+The charity Gingerbread has useful information about starting or going back to college or university.